nayr31/OffGob/README.md

 ## Features

 - Export your campaign file into a folder structure to be used elsewhere.
+[Obsidian](https://obsidian.md/) is one such alternative.
 - Recombine your saved changes to be imported back onto the site.
 - Create an object for convenient importing later.
 - Bulk create objects for mass importing.